reselbob/k8sdemos/labs/Day2/04-RBAC/on-katacoda/readme.md

 # RBAC

-The purpose of this lab is to demonstrate working with Kubernetes Roles Basec Access Control.
+The purpose of this lab is to demonstrate working with Kubernetes Roles Based Access Control.
+(RBAC)

+In this lab you will:

+* Create a namespace that is special to  new user, `employee`
+* Create RSA key, certificate signing request (csr) and a RSA certificate
+* Create a new Kubernetes context with a new user
+* Create a Kubernetes `role` and `rolebinding`
+* Create a deployment in the new namespace, `office`
+* Try get pods in a namespace to which the user has permission to access
+* Try to get pods in a namespace to which the user does not have permission to access

 **Step 1:** Create a `namespace` named `office`.